 With the blessings and curses of the last section, the words of God's covenant law have come to a close.
 Now God begs Israel to choose to obey it.

-The only problem is, the choice is not as simple as it may seem.
-Right away, we learn that God has not yet given Israel a heart to understand or eyes to see or ears to hear (29:4).
-That is why, despite all the miracles they have seen up to this point, they still do not truly trust God.
+But right away, we learn that God has not yet given Israel a heart to understand or eyes to see or ears to hear (Deuteronomy 29:4).

-This leads to a prediction Moses makes about Israel’s future.
+This leads to a prediction Moses makes about Israel's future.
 They will disobey God and be driven out of the land.
-The curses explained in the last section will come true.
+The curses explained in the last section will come true (Deuteronomy 29:23).

 However, God will not leave them in exile forever.
-He promises that he will circumcise his people’s hearts, giving them the inner disposition they need to finally obey.
-They will return to the land, love God, and live with him forever.
+He promises that he will circumcise his people's hearts, giving them the inner disposition they need to finally obey (Deuteronomy 30:6).
+They will return to the land, love God, and live with him forever (Deuteronomy 30:3).

-We may have misconceptions about the laws in Deuteronomy, thinking they are impossible to follow and overly rigorous.
-But hopefully, by reading through them, we will actually see that they are very plain and simple commands that don’t ask very much of Israel.
+We often think the laws are impossible to follow or that they are overly rigorous.
+But they are actually very plain and simple commands that don't ask very much of Israel.

-The point of the law’s simplicity isn’t that it is easy to follow.
-Rather, it is given to highlight just how sinful the human heart is without God.
-We can’t obey the easiest commands.
+The point of the law's simplicity isn't that it is easy to follow.
+Rather, the law was given to highlight just how sinful the human heart is without God.
+We can't obey the easiest commands (Romans 5:20).

-First, we must see that Jesus earns the blessing of the law for everyone who believes in him (Romans 10:4).
-This is where Paul quotes Deuteronomy.
+Jesus earns the blessing of the law for everyone who believes in him.
 It is not for us to climb our way up to heaven - Jesus has come down from heaven to us (Romans 10:6).
 It is not for us to earn our way out of death - Jesus has already beaten the grave for us (Romans 10:7).

-Now it is not the law that is near us so that we can choose to obey it.
-Instead, the Holy Spirit is even nearer, and he causes us to obey it.
+Now it is not the law that is near us so that we can choose to obey it (Deuteronomy 30:14).
+Instead, the Holy Spirit is even nearer, and he causes us to obey it (Romans 8:13).